nipy/nitime/doc/examples/fmri.rst

 .. plot:: examples/fmri5.py

+As can be seen, the resulting partial coherence between left putamen and right caudate, given the activity in the left caudate is smaller than the coherence between these two areas, suggesting that part of this coherence can be explained by their common connection to the left caudate.

 ..
 [Sun2005] F.T.
 Sun and L.M.
 Miller and M. D'Esposito(2005).
 Measuring
            temporal dynamics of functional networks using phase spectrum of fMRI data.
 Neuroimage, 28: 227-37.